xlentcaen/test1/M3NameConversion.md

 - Submitted SQL may reference `...
 CodeTable` names that do not physically exist in the MDP library.
 - These `...
 CodeTable` names should be treated as logical views over `CSYTAB`.
 - A `...
 CodeTable` view resolves to `CSYTAB` for the technical table name, but keeps its own friendly column names for mapping purposes.

-## Example
-Follow the convention in naming and commenting strictly according to the example below.

 ### User-Friendly (MDP -Metadata Publisher) input